patrickcgray/cetacean_photogram/README.md

 ## Run Jupyter notebooks

-Open the `inspect_balloon_data.ipynb` or `inspect_balloon_model.ipynb` Jupter notebooks.
+Open the `inspect_whale_data.ipynb` or `inspect_whale_model.ipynb` Jupter notebooks.
 You can use these notebooks to explore the dataset and run through the detection pipelie step by step.

 ## Train the model

-If you are train a new model from scratch it is recommended to start from pre-trained COCO weights.
+If you are training a new model from scratch it is recommended to start from pre-trained COCO weights.
 You can download those at: https://github.com/matterport/Mask_RCNN/releases/tag/v2.0 and then use the command:

 ```
 python whale.py train --dataset=/path/to/dataset --weights=coco